GregorR/ggt/API.md

 To spawn the initial threads (i.e., to spawn a thread from a non-green-thread environment), use a `ggt_thread_list_t` as the parent, using `GGT_INIT` to initialize it.
 Then, use `ggtRun` to execute green threads.
+Use `GGT_FREE` to free the resources associated with the thread list.

 ```c
 int main() {